-- 1. Students may wear loose fitting, hemmed shorts, and skorts.
+1. Students may wear loose fitting, hemmed shorts, and skorts.
 The length must be no shorter than the longest fingertip when arms are extended and hands held flat against the leg.
-Due to growth and development of students, fingertip length may be deemed inappropriate at the administrator's discretion. - 2.
-Halter tops, bare midriffs, spaghetti straps, tube tops, undergarments worn as outer wear, or cut and/or torn articles of clothing will not be allowed.
-Sleeveless shirts or blouses may be worn by girls, but must have a shoulder strap width of 2 1⁄2 inches (width of a dollar bill).
-Boys will wear shirts with sleeves.
-Tank tops and muscle shirts are not allowed.
-Any garment that shows any inappropriate part of the body due to sitting, bending, or raising hands and is a distraction to the educational process will not be allowed. - 3.
-No caps, hats, bandanas, or headwear may be worn in any building on campus during school hours.
+Due to growth and development of students, fingertip length may be deemed inappropriate at the administrator's discretion.

+2. Halter tops, bare midriffs, spaghetti straps, tube tops, undergarments worn as outer wear, or cut and/or torn articles of clothing will not be allowed.
+Sleeveless shirts or blouses may be worn, but must have a shoulder strap width of 2 $\frac{1}{2}$ inches (width of a dollar bill).
+Any garment that shows any inappropriate part of the body due to sitting, bending, or raising hands and is a distraction to the educational process will not be allowed.

+3. No caps, hats, bandanas, or headwear may be worn in any building on campus during school hours.
 When taken up, they become property of the principal.
-School issued caps may be placed in the athletic dressing area. - 4.
-No clothing or jewelry may be inappropriately worn or contain inappropriate pictures, slogans, or advertisements.
+School issued caps may be placed in the athletic dressing area.

+4. No clothing or jewelry may be inappropriately worn or contain inappropriate pictures, slogans, or advertisements.

-- 5. Underclothing, boxer shorts, etc. need to remain unseen.
-Bike shorts, spandex, and Lycra may be worn only as an undergarment. - 6.
-Body piercing adornments are limited to female ears.
-No earrings shall be worn by boys.
+5. Underclothing, boxer shorts, etc. need to remain unseen.
+Bike shorts, spandex, and Lycra may be worn only as an undergarment.

+6. Body piercing adornments are limited to ears.
 Clear spacers are allowed in piercings.
-Band-Aids covering earrings are prohibited for girls and boys.
-Inappropriate, excessive, or distracting jewelry will be removed upon request. - 7.
-Skirts, dresses and slits in skirts and dresses must be no shorter than the longest fingertip when arms are extended and hands held flat against the leg.
+Band-Aids covering earrings are prohibited.
+Inappropriate, excessive, or distracting jewelry will be removed upon request.

+7. Skirts, dresses and slits in skirts and dresses must be no shorter than the longest fingertip when arms are extended and hands held flat against the leg.
 Leggings may be worn under dresses or skirts as long as the dress or skirt meets length requirements and are not transparent.
-Due to growth and development of students, fingertip length may be deemed inappropriate at the administrator's discretion. - 8.
-Male students must be clean shaven at all times.
-Sideburns are allowed, if they are neatly trimmed and no longer than the bottom of the ear. - 9.
-Hair shall be clean and well-groomed at all times.
-Boys hair shall be out of the eyes, no lower than the bottom of the ear, and bottom of a collar of a collared shirt.
+Due to growth and development of students, fingertip length may be deemed inappropriate at the administrator's discretion.

+8. Male students must be clean shaven at all times.

+9. Hair shall be clean and well-groomed at all times.
+Hair shall be out of the eyes.
 Administration retains the responsibility to determine appropriate hairstyles (i.e., fads), or anything distracting to the learning environment.
-For example, boys shall not wear ponytails, Mohawks or faux-hawks, or shaven designs.
-"Out of the eyes" is determined by where the hair falls when unobstructed by any factor, such as hair gel, sweatbands, and hats. - 10.
-Hair must be a naturally occurring human hair color without striping. - 11.
-Tattoos must be covered at all times. - 12 Shoes will be worn at all times and properly fastened.
-No sleepwear of any kind is permitted as clothing, including house shoes. - 13 Sunglasses are not to be worn in the buildings. - 14.
-Chains, ropes, cords, or other items that could be used as a weapon or are deemed a health or safety hazard will not be brought to school or school sponsored activities on or off school premises. - 15.
-Pants, jeans and shorts will be fitted or belted at the normal waist level (no baggy, sagging styles). - 16.
-No skin or undergarments may be visible through holes, rips, cuts, or tears in clothing above the knee.
+"Out of the eyes" is determined by where the hair falls when unobstructed by any factor, such as hair gel, sweatbands, and hats.

+10. Hair must be a naturally occurring human hair color without striping.

+11. Tattoos must be covered at all times.

+12 Shoes will be worn at all times and properly fastened.
+No sleepwear of any kind is permitted as clothing, including house shoes.

+13 Sunglasses are not to be worn in the buildings.

+14. Chains, ropes, cords, or other items that could be used as a weapon or are deemed a health or safety hazard will not be brought to school or school sponsored activities on or off school premises.

+15. Pants, jeans and shorts will be fitted or belted at the normal waist level (no baggy, sagging styles).

+16. No skin or undergarments may be visible through holes, rips, cuts, or tears in clothing above the knee.